Code-Institute-Submissions/p2-Match-That/README.md

    ### Languages Used:

- HTML and CSS were used to make this website.
+ HTML, CSS and JavaScript were the languages I used in making this website.